MicrosoftDocs/well-architected/well-architected/sap/design-areas/operational-procedures.md

 We recommend using Azure Monitor for SAP solutions to drive these processes.
 Azure Monitor for SAP is an Azure-native monitoring product for SAP landscapes that run on Azure.
 Azure Monitor for SAP solutions uses specific parts of the Azure Monitor infrastructure to provide insights into the monitoring of SAP Netweaver, SAP HANA, SQL Server & Pacemaker High-Availability deployments on Azure.
 For more information, see [Azure Monitor for SAP Solutions](/azure/virtual-machines/workloads/sap/monitor-sap-on-azure).

+Azure Inventory Checks for SAP Workbooks provide a flexible canvas for SAP specific Azure resource deployment and configuration checks with the help of rich visual reports within the Azure portal.
+It allows you to tap into multiple data sources from across Azure and combine them into unified interactive experiences.
+It aims at providing customers/partners with an immediately view of Azure Inventory with intelligence to highlight configuration drift to improve the quality of SAP On Azure deployment for operations.
+For more information, see [Azure Inventory Checks for SAP](https://github.com/Azure/SAP-on-Azure-Scripts-and-Utilities/tree/main/Tools%26Framework/InventoryChecksForSAP).

 ## Automate workload infrastructure

+*Impact: Operational excellence*

 You should use infrastructure as code (IaC) to automate SAP workload deployments with minimal human intervention and build a scalable and consistent SAP workload on Azure.
 The manual process of creating the required SAP workload resources is slow and allows for errors.
 Microsoft has a repository of SAP deployment templates that you should use.
 It’s called the SAP on Azure Deployment Automate Framework.
 The templates support SAP HANA and NetWeaver with any database on any SAP-supported operating systems.